Can Decluttering be Good for Your Mental Health?

 The good news is, we can maintain a less cluttered home by sorting our things regularly and being more conscious of what we bring into our home.

-1. Creates a sense of confidence as we use our decision-making and problem-solving skills
+1. It creates a sense of confidence as we use our decision-making and problem-solving skills

-2. Creates order and control – we only keep the things we need and have the space to organise them
+2. It creates order and control – we only keep the things we need and have the space to organise them

-3. Gives you feelings of gratitude and abundance – you might find lost things, forgotten treasures, things you can sell or give away.
+3. It gives you feelings of gratitude and abundance – you might find lost things, forgotten treasures, things you can sell or give away.
 All of which makes you feel that you’ve gained or can benefit others

 4. It can lift the weight of guilt, the feeling that things are left incomplete, makes us feel lighter, freer, calmer and leaves us with a renewed sense of ‘home’